Trial highlights: Dershowitz backtracks, Paul thwarted

 WASHINGTON (AP) — As senators wrapped up their questions in President Donald Trump's impeachment trial, one of Trump's attorneys tried to explain his controversial defense.
 Meanwhile, a Republican senator was dramatically thwarted in his questioning by Chief Justice John Roberts.

-Throughout, senators heard urgent pleas either stop a president who Democrats say tried to cheat in the 2016 election or shut down impeachment proceedings that Republicans insist were a purely partisan attack.
+Throughout, senators heard urgent pleas either to stop a president who Democrats say tried to cheat in the 2020 election or shut down impeachment proceedings that Republicans insist were a purely partisan attack.

 The proceedings had an air of uncertainty as lawmakers faced a crucial vote on whether to call witnesses — a decision that could lead to an abrupt end of the trial or bring days or weeks of testimony from former national security adviser John Bolton and other witnesses.